Unity-Technologies/ml-agents/docs/Unity-Inference-Engine.md

 3.0 or 2.0 emulation__.
 Also there might be non-fatal build time errors when target platform includes Graphics API that does not support __Unity Compute Shaders__.
-The Unity Inference Engine supposedly works on any Unity supported platform but we only tested for the following platforms :

-* Linux 64 bits
-* Mac OS X 64 bits (`OpenGLCore` Graphics API is not supported)
-* Windows 64 bits
-* iOS
-* Android

 ## Supported formats
 There are currently two supported model formats: